tsudd/battle-royale-discord-bot/README.md

 statistic data about the participation of players.
 Basically, bot represents an interface for a teacher to manage and running tests in different topics.

+# Deploy

+Ready-to-go solutions can be found on [dockerHub](https://hub.docker.com/repository/docker/tsudd/student-arena-discord-bot).
+Just pull images from there and run them locally or on a server.

 ## Building and running

 ### Build backend and DB